jonnyboy0719/AMXX-GoldSourceBans/README.md

 # AMXX-GoldSourceBans
 SourceBans++ Integration

-This plugin is currently in its 'Alpha' stage, so it may have not up to sniff code, and may be rough around the edges.
+This plugin is currently in its 'Alpha' stage, so it may not have up to sniff sourcecode, and may be rough around the edges.
 But it is functional and can connect to the SourceBans++ database.

 # Credits